acejarvis/Music-in-Motion/README.md

 # Music-in-Motion
-UTRA Hacks 2018
+U of T Hardware Hacks 2018

-A gesture-controlled music player with RGB
+A gesture-controlled music player which integrates ultrasonic and IR sensors with Spotify's API